Swept Under: Plot

 After cooking dinner for her, Hopewell convinces Sher to enter into a relationship, and she admits that personal issues in her life led her to have difficulty in starting healthy relationships.
 After they have sex, Sher sneaks out of Hopewell's house with his badge and return to Butler's house.
-Impersonating a police officer, she gains entry and flatly tells him she intends to kill him, revealing that she is a former rape victim kidnapped by Fowler, Butler, and the other dead men.
+Impersonating a police officer, she gains entry and flatly tells him she intends to kill him, revealing that she is a former rape victim as a runaway kidnapped by Fowler, Butler, and the other dead men.
 Before she kills him, Butler reluctantly assists her in arranging his own murder scene.

 When Butler is found dead, Captain LaSalle angrily takes Hopewell off the case when she learns Hopewell suspected Butler may be the next victim.
 Knowing his job on the line, Hopewell again turns to Sher for help.
 After promising to help him, she murders Fowler and makes it look like a suicide, arranging the scene to give Hopewell enough evidence to close the case with Fowler revealed as the killer.
 Hopewell's job is saved, and Sher becomes hopeful that she can now move beyond the trauma of her rape and have a healthy relationship with Hopewell.

 Her hopes are dashed when Butler's estranged wife reveals that she set up a hidden camera in their house to gather evidence of Butler's infidelity.
 The footage reveals a woman killed him, and Hopewell becomes suspicious of the case's too-perfect closure.
 As he zeroes in on Sher as a suspect, Hopewell, who previously cooperated with Internal Affairs to take down dirty cops in his precinct, struggles with his rigid morality.
 After finding her as she plans to flee the city, he pleads with Sher not to leave him.
 As Sher turns away, she apologizes, saying that she knew he would not be able to let her go.